 Park in one of the market town’s car parks and take your pick which entrance you and your canine companion will enter this historical park named after the Priory of St Sepulchre which stood there during the 12th century.
 Today you can explore its meadow and woodland parks while the buzzards glide overhead and bunny rabbits scamper in the long grass.

-From racecourse runs to hill hikes leading to pre-historic forts, magical woodland with carpets of bluebells and meadows with butterflies you and your pet are going to be in seventh heaven.
-Of course, you are going to need refuelling and relaxing and no fear because you will come across some of the top dog-friendly pubs in Warwickshire on your travels.
+From racecourse runs to hill hikes leading to pre-historic forts, magical woodland with carpets of bluebells and meadows with butterflies you and your pet are going to be in seventh heaven, these are just a few of the pet friendly days out in Warwickshire.
+Of course, you are going to need refuelling and relaxing and no fear because you will come across some of the pet friendly pubs in Warwickshire on your travels.